alexadamovic/galactic-age/README.md

 ## Setup/Installation Requirements

 * _clone repository from https://github.com/alexadamovic/galactic-age_
-* _navigate to the project directory in your terminal and run npm install_
+* _navigate to the project directory in your terminal and run command "npm install"_
 * _open code in your editor of choice_
-* _open index.html in your browser to view DOM_
+* _run command "npm run start" in terminal to open a live server in your browser_

 ## Known Bugs